“All residents within a 5-kilometer radius have been instructed to evacuate their homes.”

 Our situation is really desperate at work.
 All the managers have been instructed to start going down the list of their employees and looking for places where they can make cuts.

-It's a formal and official-sounding expression.
+This is a formal and official-sounding expression.

 To "evacuate ___" means to leave a place quickly because of a disaster or emergency.
 Some examples are: